picoruby/picoruby/README.md

 ### License

+Copyright © 2020-2024 HASUMI Hitoshi.
+See MIT-LICENSE for further details.

-Copyright © 2020-2022 HASUMI Hitoshi & Monstarlab.
+Copyright © 2020-2021 Monstarlab.
 See MIT-LICENSE for further details.